 Latin America & Caribbean

-Most countries in 80s; some below 80
+Most countries score in the 80s, with some below 80.

 Middle East & South Asia